MR-MukundRathi/crunch-time-menu/README.md

 - Add, edit, and remove menu items
 - Mark items as available/unavailable
 - Manage party order options
-- All changes are automatically saved to local storage
+- All changes are synced with a Google Sheets backend

 ## Deployment